Ahmad Muʽazzam

 The civil wars that ravaged the land had led to the rise of dissension among the ruling class and territorial chiefs who were thenceforth divided into factions.
-In 1881, prompted by his dwindling authority both within Pahang and among his counterparts in the western Malay states, Tun Wan Ahmad took upon the title of Sultan Ahmad al-Muadzam Shah and formally proclaimed as sultan by his chiefs two years later.
+In 1881, prompted by his dwindling authority both within Pahang and among his counterparts in the western Malay states, Tun Wan Ahmad took the title of Sultan Ahmad al-Muadzam Shah and was formally proclaimed as sultan by his chiefs two years later.
 The event marked the revival of Pahang as a sultanate after more than two centuries of union with the crown of Johor.
 Ahmad gained formal recognition from the British Straits Settlements government in 1887, in return for signing a treaty with the British which compelled him to accept a British Agent in his court.